Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

 Renders are executed on the compute nodes within a pool.
 A render job can use either an existing static pool, or a auto pool that is created on demand for the lifetime of the job.

-When using an existing pool for renders, ensure that the pool was created with '3dsmax' and 'arnold' application licenses.
+When using an existing pool for renders, ensure that the pool was created with '3dsmax' and 'arnold' or 'vray' application licenses.
 If the application licenses haven't been included with a pool you will see watermarks on the render outputs.

-Auto pools will use the provided template and automatically include the '3dsmax' and 'arnold' licenses.
+Auto pools will use the provided template and automatically include the '3dsmax' and 'arnold' or 'vray' licenses.